The following settings are accessible by Webex admins only.

 - Under Block external messaging, turn the switch to off.

-- Under Whitelist domains for external messaging, add the m.io domain name.
+If your organization requires that setting to be on, under Whitelist domains for external messaging, add the m.io domain name.

 Installing the Mio app

 - Select Sign up with Webex to install the Mio app on your Webex tenant.

 - Log in with your Webex account.

 - Once you see the “Success!” page, open your Webex app to find the welcome message from the Mio app.